atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ![Queue Manager](../../_assets/user-interface/queue-manager.jpg)

-In the Queue Manager pop-up, the most recent TreoCore operations, which were executed in the background mode, are displayed.
+In the Queue Manager pop-up, the most recent AtroCore operations, which were executed in the background mode, are displayed.
 Additionally, the information on the data import performed with the help of import feeds is shown in the Queue Manager pop-up.
-To learn more about the ["Import Feeds"](https://treopim.com/store/import-feeds) module, please, visit our store.
+To learn more about the ["Import Feeds"](https://atropim.com/store/import-feeds) module, please, visit our store.

 To view the details of the performed operations, click `View List` in the upper right corner of the Queue Manager.

 ### Quick Create

-To create new records from anywhere, click the quick create button located in the upper right corner of the taskbar on any TreoCore page and choose the entity for the record to be created:
+To create new records from anywhere, click the quick create button located in the upper right corner of the taskbar on any AtroCore page and choose the entity for the record to be created:

 ![Quick Create](../../_assets/user-interface/quick-create.jpg)